blueagler/DeepL-Helper/README.md

 ## Limitations
 > ### DeepL may ban your IP due to high frequency of requests to web api.
 There are 2 solutions:
 > - Use DeepL Pro Account Cookies/DeepL Api Free Token to translate.
-> - Use a proxy to change IP.
+> - First, Use a proxy to change IP.
+Then, click clean cookie button.
 > ### File translation quota and maximum upload size of 5 MB are not cracked due to server verification.
 > ### Edge users should disable Advanced Security for deepl.com so that this extension can unlock PDF.